temporalio/samples-typescript/sinks/README.md

-# Logging Sinks demo
+# Sinks

-This project demonstrates the Sinks API for logging.
+This project demonstrates the Sinks API for alerting.

 The [Logging docs](https://docs.temporal.io/typescript/logging/) explains some of the code in this sample.